2023–24 PLG season: Imports, foreign students, and heritage players

-Note 1: Heritage player refers to player of Taiwanese descent but does not met the FIBA eligibility rules to be local.
+Note 1: "Heritage player" refers to a player who is of Taiwanese descent but does not meet the FIBA eligibility rules to be local.

-Note 2: Team can either register 2 heritage players or 1 foreign student and 1 heritage player.
+Note 2: Team can either register two heritage players, or one foreign student and one heritage player.

 Interleague play

 The interleague play, an interleague tournament which was played by teams from P. League+, T1 League, and Super Basketball League, began on September 16, 2023, and ended on September 22.
 The Taoyuan Pauian Pilots and the Taichung Dreamers Academy played in the tournament as a united team.

 Preseason

-The Preseason started on October 7, 2023 and ended on October 9.
+The preseason started on October 7, 2023 and ended on October 9.

 Regular season

 The regular season began on 11 November 2023, and ended on 19 May 2024.